minipief/pyva/doc/source/infinite_layer.rst

 Absorber Design with Poroelastic Materials
 ++++++++++++++++++++++++++++++++++++++++++

-With the implementation of Brouards and Allards theory that allows layups of different nature examples for such a set-up are required.
+The implementation of Brouards and Allards theory that allows layups of different nature.
+Thus examples for such set-ups are required.
 We used the carpet-impervious screen-fibre layup of [All2009]_ in section 11.7.2.
 The layup is shown in the following figure.